Particular/docs.particular.net/Content/NServiceBus/introduction-to-the-gateway.md

 #### NServiceBus v3 and v4

 The gateway is included in the core assembly, meaning that every endpoint is capable of running a gateway.

 To turn on the gateway, add the following to your configuration:

 <!-- import GatewayConfiguration-v4 -->

-## Next steps
--   Examine the working sample in the NServiceBus/Samples/Gateway folder
--   Read the other article about the gateway: [the Gateway & Multi-Site Distribution with NServiceBus](the-gateway-and-multi-site-distribution.md)

 ## Key messages

 - Only use the gateway for logically significant sites.
 - Use explicit messages for your cross-site communication.
 - The gateway doesn't support pub/sub.
 - Automatic de-duplication and retries come out of the box.